IMPORTANT: We provide legal advice and legal services in the fields of Trust Laws in India. Litigation services in the fields of Trust.

 If it is created in expressed terms, whether written or verbal, a trust, and a person is in terms nominated to be the trustee of that trust, such a trust is in equity called an express trust declared trust of this kind may be embodied in an instrument to be known as the instrument of trust.
 It may even be oral.
 But if it involves immovable property ti would have to be registered and if it involves movables they would have to be physically transferred to the trustee.

-Implied Trust under the trust laws
+Implied Trust under the Indian Trust Laws

 The Highland Bank was indebted to the State Bank of Travancore under an overdraft.
 One M was the manager of the Highland Bank and his father K had guaranteed the repayment of the overdraft.
 K gifted his properties to the members of his family.
 The gift deed provided that the liability, if any, under the guarantee should be met by M either from the bank or from the share of property gifted to him.
 The State Bank attempted to hold M liable under this provision of the deed.